 Along with Experian and TransUnion, Equifax is one of the big three credit agencies in the US, with headquarters in Atlanta, Georgia.
-Given the company’s prominence, the successful July 2017 attack should feature on any list of recent data breaches.
+Given the company’s prominence, the successful July 2017 attack should make any list of recent data breaches.

 On July 29, Equifax announced the discovery of the data breach, which caused a leak involving the data of 143 million Americans.
-To put it into perspective, that’s nearly half of the entire US population!
+Just for reference – that’s nearly half of the entire US population!

 How did the hackers get access?